librepod/frp-port-keeper/README.md

-# frp-port-keeper (TypeScript)
+# frp-port-keeper

-This is a TypeScript implementation of the [frp reverse proxy](https://github.com/fatedier/frp) port keeper plugin.
+This is a plugin for the awesome [frp reverse proxy](https://github.com/fatedier/frp).

 | :exclamation: This is an early alpha version which needs further refactoring and improvements (see the [TODO](#todo) section) |
 | ----------------------------------------------------------------------------------------------------------------------------- |